multiprocessio/datastation-documentation/tutorials/Query_Elasticsearch_with_DataStation.md

-# Querying Elasticsearch with DataStation
+# Run Elasticsearch in Docker and query with DataStation

 # Database initialization [Optional]